 The piriformis syndrome is a condition that occurs when the piriformis muscle irritates or compresses the sciatic nerve, causing sciatic nerve pain.

-The piriformis muscle is a small muscle located in the buttock behind the big gluteal muscle and connects the anterior part of the sacrum to the upper part of the femur muscle.
+The piriformis muscle is a small muscle located in the buttock behind the big gluteal muscle.
+It connects the anterior part of the sacrum to the upper part of the femur muscle.

-The piriformis syndrome causes a sciatic pain felt in the buttock and / or in the upper part of the back of the thigh.
+The piriformis syndrome causes sciatic pain in the buttock and / or in the upper part of the back of the thigh.

 What causes Piriformis syndrome ?